jessebraham/usda-sr26-sqlite/README.md

 download the ASCII version, unzip it, and parse the data into a sqlite3 database.

+I don't do any cleaning up of data or any fancy business here.
+I'm simply parsing the text files and inserting each row into the database.
+It's not exactly the prettiest.
+If you need it cleaned up, you're responsible.

 This script uses the following modules, all of which should be included within a standard Python installation:
 - os